Have a Home Office? What You Need to Know Before Filing Taxes in 2025

 For example, if your home office is 300 square feet, your total tax deduction is $1,500 (300 x $5).

 By contrast, the Regular Method can result in a higher tax deduction but requires careful tracking of expenses.
 On the upside, as NerdWallet points out, you can deduct mortgage interest, maintenance, utilities, insurance, and other expenses.
 If your home office occupies a significant portion of your home, the traditional method may be a better bet.
-If you’d like to use this method for 2020, start logging those expenses now to save time next April.
+If you’d like to use this method in 2026, start logging those expenses now to save time next April.

 Tax Deductions Dos & Don’ts